pytest-dev/pytest-bdd/README.rst

 For picking up tests to run we can use
 `tests selection <http://pytest.org/latest/usage.html#specifying-tests-selecting-tests>`_ technique.
-The problem is that you have to know how your tests are organized, knowing ony the feature files organization is not enough.
+The problem is that you have to know how your tests are organized, knowing only the feature files organization is not enough.
 `cucumber tags <https://github.com/cucumber/cucumber/wiki/Tags>`_ introduce standard way of categorizing your features and scenarios, which pytest-bdd supports.
 For example, we could have: